See how LeadIQ uses video outreach to double their response rates and close more deals.

 Chief Sales Hacker at LeadIQ

-GoVideo for Teams fulfils Cole’s requirements by improving engagement and building more human connection with prospects.
-GoVideo has been built using Amazon Web Services, enabling the sales teams to see who is interacting with their videos in real time and enabling better follow-up activities.
+Vidyard fulfils Cole’s requirements by improving engagement and building more human connection with prospects.
+Vidyard has been built using Amazon Web Services, enabling the sales teams to see who is interacting with their videos in real time and enabling better follow-up activities.

 That’s not to say that getting his team on board with video wasn’t without its challenges.
 “A lot of people, even if they’re an extroverted salesperson, go ice cold as soon as they’re on video,” Cole says.
 His solution?
 Gradual exposure.
 He and his team would practice by recording a video each day—no pressure to be perfect or even send it out to prospects.
 This tactic has been incredibly effective in getting his team warmed up to video.
 “It’s taken the fear of the unknown out of video.
 My team now knows that they can be casual and genuine.”